magefree/mage/readme.md

 [Wiki page](https://github.com/magefree/mage/wiki) contains detail information about private or public server setup.

+### Server options

+The XMage server locates by default the configuration file from the current working directory to the relative path `config/config.xml`
+(`config\config.xml` in Windows).
+To change this location, start the server with the property `xmage.config.path` set to the desired location, for example `-Dxmage.config.path=config/otherconfig.xml`.
+The option can be set from the XMageLauncher in `Settings > Java > Server java options`.

 ## Troubleshooting / FAQ

 Github issues page contain [popular problems and fixes](https://github.com/magefree/mage/issues?q=is%3Aissue+label%3AFAQ+):